mhoffrog/onedev-manual/pages/reverse-proxy-setup.md

 ```

 ## Nginx

-You may configure OneDev to run behind Nginx to do reverse proxying.
-Below procedure assumes you are running Nginux on Ubuntu:

 1. Assume your OneDev instance runs at port 6610, and you want to access it via _http://onedev.example.com_.
 Create a file named _onedev.example.com_ with below content under directory _/etc/nginx/sites-available_:
   ```